 Many people live with sadness and unhappiness, and don’t seek dysthymia therapy or any sort of therapy for depression, but it’s never the case that we have to live our lives that way.
 Sadness, however incidental it may seem–and regardless of our ability to get by in spite of it, does not have to be a fact of life.

 There is much discussion over whether or not exploring psychiatric medications is of value.
 Many fear the long-term side effects or see a decision to take medication as weak.
-While I don’t view a decision to take medication as “weak,” I certainly respect those who would rather move forward without medication; I commonly work with people who’ve decided to forgo medication and are looking for an alternative.
-While each decision is quite personal, I frequently consult with patients on the question of adding psychiatric medication as well as supporting patients who are already taking medications to reduce or stop taking those medications.
-I am not qualified to prescribe or advise people on the medical implications of psychiatric medications–your primary care doctor, or a psychiatrist or psychiatric nurse practitioner are the only ones who can do that, and should be at the center of any decision regarding taking or stopping taking psychiatric medications.
+While we don’t view a decision to take medication as “weak,” we certainly respect those who would rather move forward without medication; we commonly work with people who’ve decided to forgo medication and are looking for an alternative.
+While each decision is quite personal, we frequently consult with patients on the question of adding psychiatric medication as well as supporting patients who are already taking medications to reduce or stop taking those medications.
+We are not qualified to prescribe or advise people on the medical implications of psychiatric medications–your primary care doctor, or a psychiatrist or psychiatric nurse practitioner are the only ones who can do that and should be at the center of any decision regarding taking or stopping taking psychiatric medications.
 That said, psychotherapy is a great context for exploring alternative ways of growing and creating a happier, more sustaining, and more meaningful life.